-Fourth year medical students with a conversational Spanish level of approximately Level 3 by self-assessment chart below.
-Students who are unsure of Spanish level or feel they are between Levels 2-3 should contact faculty instructor directly to determine appropriateness.
+Third or Fourth year medical students with a conversational Spanish level of approximately Fair or above by self-assessment chart below.
+This is equivalent to a low-intermediate general Spanish-speaking ability.
+Students who are unsure of Spanish level or feel they are borderline to pre-qualify should contact faculty instructor directly to determine appropriateness.

 PURPOSE: The purpose of the course is to increase medical student comfort level with Spanish-language interviews, examination, and patient education.
 It will provide ample experience in live and simulated Spanish patient interviews, supervision of interview styles and Spanish-language skills, discussion of common diagnosis, procedural consent, treatment plans, and patient education in Spanish to empower medical students to practice medicine with the nationally growing monolingual Spanish-speaking patient population.

 Please select which of the following best describes your current level of general Spanish fluency.

 Level, from Adapted International Language Roundtable (ILR) Scale for Physicians

 - Excellent – Speaks proficiently, equivalent to that of an educated speaker, and is skilled at incorporating appropriate medical terminology and concepts into communication.
 Has complete fluency in the language such that speech in all levels is fully accepted by educated native speakers in all its features, including breadth of vocabulary and idioms, colloquialisms, and pertinent cultural references.

 - Very Good – Able to use the language fluently and accurately on all levels related to work needs in a healthcare setting.
 Can understand and participate in any conversation withing the range of his/her experience with a high degree of fluency and precision of vocabulary.
 Unaffected by rate of speech.
 Language ability only rarely hinders him/her in performing at task requiring language; yet, the individual would seldom be perceived as a native.